jooni41/Detection-and-Classification-of-writing-activity-in-Air/README.md

 DataSet folder contains two subfolders DataSet_1 and DataSet_2 each for the specific task mentioned in the dataset.

 TASK-1:
-CASSIFICATION OF WRITING ACTVITIY IN AIR
+CASSIFICATION OF WRITING IN AIR
 Aim of this task is to map airiwritten trajectories onto respective digits(0-9) and characters (A-Z and a-z).

 Data provided for this task is presented in Dataset_1 folders and details of data are given below: